-There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+There Pick List "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required]

-1. Waters of the U.S.
+- 1. Waters of the U.S.

 - a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area:
+Indicate presence of waters of U.S. in review area (check all that apply): 1

+- TNWs, including territorial seas

+- Wetlands adjacent to TNWs

+- Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs

+- Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters

+Isolated (interstate or intrastate) waters, including isolated wetlands

-- Non-wetland waters: linear feet, wide, and/or acres. - c.
+- b.
+Identify (estimate) size of waters of the U.S. in the review area: - Non-wetland waters: linear feet. wide, and/or acres.
+Wetlands: acres. - c.
 Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
 Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+Explain: The project site contains several ephemeral washes, canals, excavated earthen and concrete lined irrigation ditches and erosional features.
+The erosional features and some of the ditches have no ordinary high water mark (OHWM) indicators.
+The channels that do exhibit an OHWM, including the